bterwijn/memory_graph/README.md

 |:-----------------------------------------------------------:|:-------------------------------------------------------------:|
 | mutable1.png | mutable2.png |

 One practical reason why Python makes the distinction between mutable and immutable types is that a value of a mutable type can be large, making it inefficient to copy each time we change it.
-Immutable values generally don't need to change as much, or are small making copying less of a concern.
+Values of immutable type generally don't need to change as much, or are small, making copying less of a concern.

 ## Copying Values of Mutable Type ##
 Python offers three different "copy" options that we will demonstrate using a nested list: